torvalds/linux/Documentation/driver-api/mtdnand.rst

 3. Thomas Gleixner\ tglx@linutronix.de

-A lot of users have provided bugfixes, improvements and helping hands for testing.
+A lot of users have provided fixes, improvements and helping hands for testing.
 Thanks a lot.

 The following people have contributed to this document: